Psalm 86:1-10, 16-17

 because you, Lord, have helped me and comforted me.

-In Psalm 86: 8-10, a segment that extends to verse 11, we find a hymn of praise that derive from the liturgy rather than personal experience.
-Worship has nourished the individual’s piety.
+In Psalm 86: 8-10, we find a hymn of praise that derive from the liturgy rather than personal experience.
+Worship has nourished the piety of this poet.
 In facing the majesty of God, the worshipper sees his own inadequacy.
 8 There is none like you among the gods, not a strongly monotheistic sentiment, O Lord, nor are there any works like yours.
-9 All the nations you have made shall come and bow down before you, O Lord, and shall glorify your name.
+9 All the nations you have made, which they do not recognize now, but they shall come soon and bow down before you, O Lord, and shall glorify your name.
 Since the Lord has made all nations, but since those nations believe another god has made them, the prayer is that all nations will bow before the Lord.
 See parallels in Psalm 22:27; 66:4.
 Also Isaiah 66:23; Philippians 2:9-11 [with reference to Christ Jesus]; Revelation 15:4.
-10 For you are great and do wondrous things;you alone are God, suggesting monotheism.
+10 For you are great and do wondrous things; you alone are God, suggesting monotheism.
 The writer praises the Lord for the works (verse 8) and wondrous things (verse 10) that the Lord has done.

 Psalm 86:16-17 continue a lament and petition based on new affliction.
-16 Turn to me and be gracious to me; give your strength to your servant; save (meaning to rescue or deliver someone from trouble) the child of your serving girl (Psalm 116:16).
-The phrase is meant to accentuate the psalmist’s humble status — “the meekest of the meek” or “the lowliest of the low” as it were — by giving him a parent of the lowest social rank in virtually all societies in the ancient Near East, including Israel.
-17 Show me a sign of your favor, so that those who hate me may see it and be put to shame, showing that ungodly enemies cause the writer trouble and precipitate a strong prayer of deliverance, because you, Lord, have helped me and comforted me.
+16 Turn to me and be gracious to me, a paraphrase of the middle of the priestly blessing in Numbers 6:25; give your strength to your servant; save (meaning to rescue or deliver someone from trouble) the child of your serving girl (Psalm 116:16).
+The phrase is meant to accentuate the psalmist’s humble status — “the meekest of the meek” or “the lowliest of the low” as it were — by giving him a parent of the lowest social rank in all societies in the ancient Near East, including Israel.
+17 Show me a sign of your favor, giving him an indication that the Lord will help him, or even when the Lord helps that will be the sign to his enemies of divine power, so that those who hate me may see it and be put to shame, showing that ungodly enemies cause the writer trouble and precipitate a strong prayer of deliverance, because you, Lord, have helped me and comforted me.
 Out of God’s mercy, love and forgiveness, God will deliver those whose hearts and lives are trustingly attuned to God’s character and ways.

 [1] (by Nelson Glueck and others — see extensive discussion in Harris, et al., Theological Wordbook of the OT)